UlrichBecker/gcc-toolchain-builder/README.md

 After this three respectively four steps the new toolchain is ready to use.

-Building a linux-toolchain for AVR Microcontrollers is in develop yet.
+Building a linux-toolchain for Linux-ARM devices is in develop yet.

 # Requirements
 + Commandline downloader <b>"wget"</b>.
 (Type ```which wget``` to check whether it's installed.)